Manifest2Heal

 I will always miss Orion.

-And when I see a black cat – like this one spotted on Tuesday, March 17th, 2026 – or glimpse Orion’s Belt in the sky, I know he’s still with me…woven into the small constellations that continue to guide me forward.
+And when I see a black cat – like the one spotted this week on Tuesday, March 17th – or glimpse Orion’s Belt in the sky, I know he’s still with me…woven into the small constellations that continue to guide me forward.

 Honoring Legacy